tidynest/hypr-keybind-manager/README.md

 ## Roadmap

-### Current Status: Phase 7.5 Complete ✅ (v1.0.7) - Ready for v1.1.0 Release
+### Current Status: v1.1.1 - Phase 9.0 In Progress 🚧

 All planned features are implemented and production-ready.
-Quality audit (Phases 7.1-7.5) is 100% complete:
+Quality audit (Phases 7.1-7.5) and UX enhancements (Phase 8.0) are complete.
+Currently working on documentation polish and release preparation (Phase 9.0):

 **Features:**
 - ✅ **Export/Import**: Replace and Merge modes for sharing configs